rodri-r/minecraft-on-akash/README.md

 - Akashlytics Deploy (Desktop App) - https://docs.akash.network/guides/app
 - Akash Command (Cli) - https://docs.akash.network/guides/command

 You will also need to create an AKT wallet.
-You can do this with any of the methods above or by using Keplr wallet.
+You can do this with any of the methods above or by using Keplr wallet or Cosmostation.
 (There is information about this in the Akash Documents too.) https://docs.akash.network/guides/wallet

+I have added some more examples with the newest version of Akash CLI 0.14.0 (https://docs.akash.network/release-notes/v0.14.0).

+This makes it easier to access the Deployment Shell (CLI) and manage your server.
+It also allows you to copy files from your container to a local instance.

+In my examples, I have added automatic backups to Filebase and used MCrcon to manage the server as well.

 ***